roadtrippers/chef-mosql/README.md

 The URL to connect to mongo; can be prepended with ```USERNAME@PASSWORD``` and postpended with options; e.g. ```mongdb://$USER@$PASSWORD:$HOST/admin```

-Defaults to `nil`; this uses the mosql defaults, which at last look, were localhost with no authentication or options.
+Defaults to `nil`; this uses the mosql defaults, which at last look, was localhost with no authentication or options.

 ##### `node['mosql']['sql']` (optional)

 The URL to connect to the postgres database.
 E.g. ```postgres://sql-server/sql-db```

-Defaults to `nil`; this uses the mosql default, which at last look, were localhost with no authentication.
+Defaults to `nil`; this uses the mosql default, which at last look, was localhost with no authentication.

 Usage
 -----
 #### mosql::default

-e.g.
 Just include `mosql` in your node's `run_list`:

 ```json